Most Famous Badminton Logos

 Logo USA Badminton

 The USA Badminton logo is designed in a patriotic American style, with a shuttlecock resembling the striped U.S. flag as its central element.
 The shuttlecock’s upper half features red stripes recalling the national flag.
 A white five-pointed star appears on the shuttlecock’s lower blue portion.
 The inscription is large, uppercase, and on two levels: “USA” in bright red above and “BADMINTON” in blue below.
 The text is enclosed by two horizontal lines, providing a structured look.
-The design reflects the national style of the organization, representing American badminton internationally.
+The design reflects the organization’s national style and represents American badminton on the international stage.

 Bay Badminton Championships